zqzneptune/ShinyCITExpresso/README.md

 By contributing to this project, you agree to abide by its terms.

 ## FAQ

-- *Q. There are multiple layers of feature data in `cite.h5mu`, why only one layer can be visualized?
-Can I visualize other layers of data, e.g. `denoised RNA`, or `denoised protein`?*
+- *Q. There are multiple layers of feature data in `cite.h5mu`.
+However, only one layer can be visualized.
+Is it possible to visualize other layers of data, such as `denoised RNA` or `denoised protein`?*

 To simplify matters, `ShinyCITExpresso` opts to display the first available layer in the object.
 For `AnnData`, the `X` layer is commonly used.
 To visualize other layers, one can manipulate the `MAE` object by retaining either the `denoised RNA` or `denoised protein` in the assay slot: